This post was last updated on 2 May 2020.

-“What was a war childhood for you?”
+‘What was a war childhood for you?’

-“…waiting for Grandpa to come back from the market, but he still hasn’t.”
+‘…waiting for Grandpa to come back from the market, but he still hasn’t.’

-“…a war childhood is when you have a crush at school, and she is killed by a shell.”
+‘…a war childhood is when you have a crush at school, and she is killed by a shell.’

-“…childhood is childhood, even during a war…instead of napkins and chocolate wrappers, I collected shell shrapnel.”
+‘…childhood is childhood, even during a war…instead of napkins and chocolate wrappers, I collected shell shrapnel.’

 These were just some of the answers given to Jasminko Halilovic, a war child himself, when he started asking other survivors of the Bosnian War, who had been children during the conflict, to submit their stories to him for his book, War Childhood.

-Ranging from lighthearted tales of collecting shrapnel, to poignant recollections of how “A sniper killed my brother.
-It killed my childhood, too,” War Childhood looks at the Bosnian War from a unique angle – the eyes of its children.
+Ranging from lighthearted tales of collecting shrapnel to poignant recollections of how ‘A sniper killed my brother.
+It killed my childhood, too,’ War Childhood looks at the Bosnian War from a unique angle – the eyes of its children.

-A report by UNICEF concluded that, of the 65,000 to 80,000 children in the city of Sarajevo during the siege, 40% had been directly shot at by snipers, 51% had seen someone killed, 39% had seen one or more family members killed, 19% had witnessed a massacre, 48% had their home occupied by someone else, 73% had their home attacked or shelled, and 89% had lived in underground shelters.
+A report by UNICEF concluded that, of the 65,000 to 80,000 children in the city of Sarajevo during the siege, 40% had been directly shot at by snipers, 51% had seen someone killed, 39% had seen one or more family members killed, 19% had witnessed a massacre, 48% had their home occupied by someone else, 73% had their home attacked or shelled and 89% had lived in underground shelters.

 Four years after the book’s release, Jasminko Halilovic opened the War Childhood museum in Sarajevo, a museum that Halilovic believes is the only one of its kind in the world.

 When we eventually found the War Childhood museum, we paid our 10KM entry fee (£4.50) and made our way into the exhibit.

-Some of the objects (and stories) that stood out to me in the War Childhood museum were a scrap of material bought to make a prom dress that was never needed, a red bike that carried its rider to safety as grenades began to fall, a half-finished letter that a child’s mother had been in the middle of writing as she was blown up in her kitchen and some drawings of Disney characters that a young girl’s sister used to draw before she answered the door one day and was killed by a shell.
+Although every object in the War Childhood Museum was heartbreaking in its own way, some of the ones that stood out to me were a scrap of material purchased to make a prom dress that was never needed, a red bike that carried its rider to safety as grenades began to fall, a half-finished letter that a child’s mother had been in the middle of writing as she was blown up in her kitchen and some drawings of Disney characters that a young girl’s sister used to draw before she answered the door one day and was killed by a shell.

 The War Childhood Museum can be found at Logavina 32.
 It is open every day except Mondays, from 11am to 7pm.